Introduction

 Using Data in Grammar Definitions

-Grammar definitions can use data passed as parameters to the definition, or stored globally.
+Grammar definitions can use data through variables defined within the grammar rule or within a module.
 The following example shows a command definition that keeps the keyword data driven:

 SubCmd (kwd:string) : kwd Expression.